Edwin-Isidory/ils.doctoral.seminar.2024.github.io/awards.md

 14. Longest Technical Delay: Acknowledging the unavoidable technical glitches that extend beyond the usual boundaries of patience.

-15. Best Student Presentation: Celebrating the outstanding presentation delivered by a student participant.
+15. Best Student Presentation: Celebrating the outstanding presentation delivered by a participant.

 16. Best Postdoc Presentation: Acknowledging excellence in presentation skills among postdoctoral researchers.